Saul-Lara/Cookie-Clicker/README.md

 # Cookie Clicker 🍪
-This game is a version based on cookie clicker.
+This game is based on cookie clicker.

 The Original game can be found here: [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/)

 # License